barbarer/py4e-int/_sources/strings/peer_in.rst

    :answer_d: 9
    :answer_e: 27
    :correct: d
    :feedback_a: Incorrect!
-For each 'a', 'b' and 'c, the nested for loop will run thrice.
+For each 'a', 'b' and 'c', the nested for loop will run thrice.
 Thus, val gets incremented by 1 nine times resulting in val = 9.
    :feedback_b: Incorrect!
-For each 'a', 'b' and 'c, the nested for loop will run thrice.
+For each 'a', 'b' and 'c', the nested for loop will run thrice.
 Thus, val gets incremented by 1 nine times resulting in val = 9.
    :feedback_c: Incorrect!
-For each 'a', 'b' and 'c, the nested for loop will run thrice.
+For each 'a', 'b' and 'c', the nested for loop will run thrice.
 Thus, val gets incremented by 1 nine times resulting in val = 9.
    :feedback_d: Correct!
-For each 'a', 'b' and 'c, the nested for loop will run thrice.
+For each 'a', 'b' and 'c', the nested for loop will run thrice.
 Thus, val gets incremented by 1 nine times resulting in val = 9.
    :feedback_e: Incorrect!
-For each 'a', 'b' and 'c, the nested for loop will run thrice.
+For each 'a', 'b' and 'c', the nested for loop will run thrice.
 Thus, val gets incremented by 1 nine times resulting in val = 9.

    What is the value of ``val`` after this code executes?

    .. code-block:: python

       val = 0
-      for i in ’abc’:
+      for i in 'abc':
-         for j in ’def’:
+         for j in 'def':
          val += 1